Queensland Business Leaders Hall of Fame Governing Committee

 Ray Weekes – Chairman of The CEO Institute (Queensland)

-Ray is Chairman of The CEO Institute (Queensland); CEO in Residence/Adjunct Professor, QUT Business School; Member, Royal Children’s Hospital Board; and Advisor to various companies.
+Ray is Chairman of The CEO Institute (Queensland); CEO in Residence/Adjunct Professor, QUT Business School; and Director and Advisor to various companies.
 His previous roles include Managing Director of Castlemaine-Perkins and Chief Executive of Rothmans Holdings Limited, where he was responsible for the performance of Group Operations in Australia, New Zealand, South-East Asia, and the South Pacific.

 Michael Hawkins LLB (Hons) FAICD